iholmes83/RaspberryThermal/README.md

 >[!NOTE]
 >
 >Webpage: you can drag the elements to order the list (https://github.com/SortableJS/Sortable), mark or unmark them.
->"memory" file (named save in the same directory of the index.html
+>"memory" file (named shopping_list.json) is saved in the same directory of the index.html